sonburn/symbol-instance-sheet/README.md

 # Usage

-* cmd option shift i - Generate a sheet of symbol instances from your current document or a library.
+* cmd option shift i - Generate a sheet of symbol instances from your current document or a library

 # Installation